 RDS Performance Insights

-Performance Insights is a database performance tuning and monitoring feature that helps illustrate the database’s performance and help analyze any issues that affect it
+Performance Insights is a database performance tuning and monitoring feature that helps check the database’s performance and helps analyze any issues that affect it.

-With the Performance Insights dashboard, you can visualize the database load and filter the load by waits, SQL statements, hosts, or users.
+Performance Insights help visualize the database load and filter the load by waits, SQL statements, hosts, or users.

 RDS CloudTrail Logs